Qualia Mind Review

 B vitamins

-There’s been some flux over the years in what’s considered a B vitamin, but no matter what you include, the group of vitamins affects your cellular metabolism, nerve function, and red blood cell creation.
+There’s been some flux over the years in what’s considered a B vitamin, but no matter what you include, this group of vitamins affects your cellular metabolism, nerve function, and red blood cell creation.
 Here’s what we know about the B vitamins found in Qualia Mind:

 Vitamin B1 (50mg)